 - ¼ cup orange juice (or lemon juice for a different but equally delicious flavor.
 You might want to add more sugar)

-- 2 tbsp dried apricots (chopped into small pieces)
+- 2 tablespoon dried apricots (chopped into small pieces)

 Make the crepe batter